Watch our video to see why our specialists love Malaysia and Borneo...

 The Bornean pygmy elephant is found in the Lower Kinabatangan floodplain in Sabah.
 They prefer a habitat of lowland forest, which in the Kinabatangan is seasonally inundated with floodwaters – they can sometimes be seen swimming in the murky river, cooling off from the steamy heat of the jungle.

 Did you know?
 Around an estimated 2,000 left in the world.

 Proboscis monkey (Nasalis larvatus)

 A reddish-brown monkey that inhabits Borneo’s lowland forests and mangrove swamps.
 The male monkey has a distinct look with his unusually large fleshy nose, whilst the females are more dainty.
 This shy monkey eats mostly leaves, seeds and unripe fruit.
-They are fantastic swimmers, often seen belly-flipping into rivers, and have evolved partially webbed hands and feet.
+They are fantastic swimmers, often seen belly-flopping into rivers, and have evolved partially webbed hands and feet.
 The Proboscis monkey can swim under water for up to 20 meters.

 The best place to spot these comical looking apes is the banks of the Kinabatangan River in Sabah, where they perch in the branches overhanging the muddy waters.
 You’ll also find them in the Bako National Park, close to Sarawak’s capital city, Kuching.

 Did you know?
 They can swim under water up to 20m.